 - Liability and Insurance.
 As a vacation property owner, you already have rental liability insurance.
 Depending on your state and insurer, a new hot tub might or might not be covered under this policy as a standard amenity.
 If not, you'll need to extend your coverage, which will likely mean a higher rate.
 Talk to your insurer to learn more about your specific liability coverage options.

 Once you compare the costs of a hot tub against the return you can expect from an increase in rental bookings and rates over the lifetime of the spa, you'll likely discover that the cost is well worth it.
 Plus, when your property isn't booked, you can take advantage of all the health benefits your new hot tub provides.

-At Hot Spring Spas, we know that you don’t want just any hot tub—you want a quality spa.
-That’s why we build durable, energy efficient, and simple-to-maintain hot tubs.
-Whether you put your spa on a rental property or in your home’s backyard, you can depend on your Hot Spring hot tub to provide stress-free soaks, day after day and year after year.
+Hot Spring Spas knows that you don't want just any hot tub—you want a quality spa.
+That's why we build durable, energy-efficient, and simple-to-maintain hot tubs.
+Whether you put your spa on a rental property or in your home's backyard, you can depend on your Hot Spring hot tub to provide stress-free soaks, day after day and year after year.
 To inquire about price, request a quote.